 The resulting LDAP statement (samAccountName=*) will return every object with the appropriate samAccountName attribute.

 This simple example illustrates how LDAP injections work.
-Below are more examples of LDAP injection attacks using OR and AND operators, which are amongst the most common types.
+Below are more examples of LDAP injection attacks using OR and AND operators, which are among the most common types.

 The OpenLDAP is a free, open-source implementation of LDAP.
 In this example, let’s assume an OpenLDAP server’s login page employs the usual username and password pair.